 Whenever possible, try to address attendance, performance or productivity concerns, and conduct issues (including professionalism and communications) directly with the employee when they occur in a fair and non-judgmental manner.
 If you cannot come to a consensus or need assistance in addressing attendance, performance, or conduct issues, contact Employee Relations at askHR@case.edu.

 At the Beginning of the Rating Period

+The evaluator may request the employee complete the Self Assessment (Annual Review) prior to completing the Annual Performance Evaluation Review.
 The employee and evaluator should meet to plan performance at the beginning of each rating period using the Performance Management Outline.
-The evaluator and employee should discuss his/her job description and update it if necessary.
+The evaluator and employee should discuss their job description, and update it if necessary.

 There should be a discussion of the accomplishments that are critical to success during the next rating period.
-Performance objectives in Section I should be linked to key departmental goals and/or the employee's job description.
+Performance objectives should be linked to key departmental goals and/or the employee's job description.

 The evaluator may request that the employee develop and suggest their objectives for this discussion.
 Once objectives are clear, they should be entered in the left-hand column of Section I. If more objectives are established than the form allows, use additional sheets.